 You control your Instagram ads cost by setting a campaign spending limit, a daily budget, and a bid strategy.

 Each ad type works for different business goals and has different call-to-action options available.
 We’ll get into the details below.

 Instagram Stories Ads are full-screen ads that appear between users’ Stories.

-With 500 million Instagram users viewing Stories every day, you have the potential to reach a massive audience with your ad!
+With 500 million Instagram users viewing Stories every day, you have the potential to reach a massive audience with Instagram Story ads.

-This allows you to make Instagram Stories ads that look and feel like your normal posts—creating a seamless experience for your users.
-The call-to-action takes the form of a swipe-up feature that takes audiences directly to your website from your Stories ad.
+This allows you to make Instagram Stories ads that look and feel like normal Stories—creating a seamless experience for your users.
+The call-to-action takes the form of a swipe-up feature at the bottom of the Story.